-While we aren’t a fan of free VPN services, you don’t need to spend an arm and a leg to get a great virtual private network (VPN).
+We aren’t a fan of free VPN services, but you don’t need to spend an arm and a leg to get a great virtual private network (VPN) either.
 Lots of cheap services do the job just as well as their more expensive counterparts.
 However, getting a great deal often means paying up front for one, two, or even three years.
 Compared to a monthly subscription, this can save you more than 80 percent.

 Here are our picks for the best cheap VPNs around.

 NordVPN is based in Panama and has close to 5,200 servers in 60 countries around the world.
 The service comes with a lot of security and privacy features including IP and DNS leak protection, obfuscation, zero activity logging, and the best encryption protocols.
 You can also enable Double VPN that runs everything through two servers for extra protection, although the speed takes a massive hit.